Capability Development Vouchers

 Ministry of Business, Innovation and Employment

 The Ministry of Business, Innovation and Employment is the lead government agency driving New Zealand's business and innovation sector.
-For more information about funding and grant opportunities facilitated by MBIE click here to learn about investment funding and here for current funding opportunities.
+For more information about funding and grant opportunities facilitated by MBIE, visit the MBIE website.

 The New Zealand Lottery Grants Board was set up by Parliament to distribute the proceeds of state lotteries to the New Zealand community.
 Lottery Grants are available for different types of projects and services.
 Each stream of funding is managed by a separate committee made up of individuals from the community with specialist skills and knowledge.
 More information about funding can be viewed on the Community Matters website.